jneem/jekyll-now/_posts/tikz/pijul.md

 That's... a little disappointing, maybe, especially since pijul was supposed to free us from merge conflicts, and this looks a lot like a merge conflict.
-The point, though, is that pijul has to somehow produce a file -- one that the operating system and your editor can understand -- from the dagle that it maintains internally.
+The point, though, is that pijul has to somehow produce a file -- one that the operating system and your editor can understand -- from the digle that it maintains internally.
 The output format just happens to look a bit like what other VCSes output when they need you to resolve a merge conflict.

-As it stands, pijul doesn't have a way to actually see its internal dagles, so I hacked one in: [this](TODO) fork of pijul has a `pijul graphviz` command for outputting a dagle in a format to be rendered by graphviz.
-It's a total hack (for example, it doesn't even correctly escape quotation marks, so your file had better not have any), but in this case it's good enough to show that pijul produced the correct dagle after all:
+As it stands, pijul doesn't have a way to actually see its internal digles, so I hacked one in: [this](TODO) fork of pijul has a `pijul graphviz` command for outputting a digle in a format to be rendered by graphviz.
+It's a total hack (for example, it doesn't even correctly escape quotation marks, so your file had better not have any), but in this case it's good enough to show that pijul produced the correct digle after all:

 ```tikz
 DAGLE (100, 0) merged